Careers360 Logo

 • The goal of biosphere reserves is to explore and demonstrate methods for conservation and sustainable development while offering lessons that may be applied elsewhere.

 • Biosphere reserves draw attention to the region's unique qualities and aid in fostering a feeling of place among locals and tourists.
-The designation of a biosphere reserve can increase awareness of environmental and development issues among local residents, citizens, and government officials.
+The designation of a biosphere reserve can increase awareness of environmental and development issues among residents, citizens, and government officials.

 • A biosphere reserve serves as a focal point for volunteerism and stakeholder collaboration.